 Central Wisconsin Cross Country Camp

 Join us for the 2019 Central Wisconsin XC Camp held on the fabulous grounds of CWES in Amherst Junction, WI.
-Former American record-holder and NCAA Champion Coach Chris Solinsky as key note speaker and resident counselor for an unforgettable running camp experience at the beautiful Central Wisconsin Environmental Station, in Stevens Point!
+Former American record-holder and NCAA Champion Coach Chris Solinsky will be the key note speaker and resident counselor for an unforgettable running camp experience.
 Camp Co-Directors & Stevens Point Area HS Coaches Kevin Hopp and Pat Leahy bring a wealth of experience to this great program.
 Both Hopp and Leahy coached Solinsky during his undergraduate days in Stevens Point.